awebdesign/opencore/README.md

 ## TODO

+* when enableing a module the permission must be added automatically for the user who made the action
+* Example & Developer modules should be disabled by default
 * display jobs & failed_jobs lists in developer module
 * admin user permission checked on modify | POST / PUT / DELETE
 * move occore user permission changes inside OpenCore project in a separate method